alexandrevilain/temporal-operator/docs/features/multi-cluster-replication.md

   isGlobalNamespace: true
 ```

-| **🚨 Note**: Replication does not eagerly push records to the other cluster.
-If you set up replication with existing workflows on the primary node, make sure to query every workflow on the original node so that they are propagated to prevent data loss.
+| **🚨 Note**: Replication happens at workflow evaluation time, meaning that adding replication to a running cluster requires special care.
+If you set up replication with existing workflows on the primary node, make sure to query every workflow on the original node so that they are propagated or risk data loss.

 ## A mechanism for increasing the history shard count